insight-creative/foxstructures.com/content/faqs.md

         The length of your project will depend on the size and complexity of your project, your budget and timeline, as well as factors such as procuring the necessary materials to complete your build.
 Because we have a robust scheduling system and avoid overbooking projects, many of our clients have been impressed with our fast turnaround times.
 [Contact us](/contact/) to get the most accurate timeline for your project.
     - question: What is the cost of your services?
       answer: >-
-        The cost of your project will depend on many factors, such as the size and complexity of your build, the materials used and the project timeline.
-Because we specialize in large-scale projects, the average cost of our services range from **$XX-$XX per square foot**.
-[Contact us](/contact/) for the most accurate pricing estimate for your project.
+        The cost of our services varies widely based on the details of your plan and the ever-changing costs of building supplies, labor and more.
+At Fox Structures, we go to great lengths to properly estimate your job before we start any work to ensure you’re fully informed and can make an educated decision on how you want to proceed.
+[Contact us](/contact/) for the most accurate estimate.
     - question: Do you offer financing options?
       answer: >-
         No, Fox Structures does not offer financing options for construction or concrete services.
 We can, however, assist you in obtaining the proper financing for your project.